fpedd/ees-pees/README.md

 * `webots/`, code that runs in the webots simulator / webots controller (C/C++)
 * `controller/`, code for the external controller (C/C++)
 * `backend/`, code for the backend (Python)

+There is an organizational directory (mostly for meeting pre and post documentation):
+* `orga/`

 We also have a directory for resources (like papers and similar stuff):
 * `resources/`